MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

    After the call, all participants can access the messages (and OneDrive and Teams file links) via the Teams chat.

-> [!NOTE]
-> You can attach a photo, GIF, or file via the text message but this isn't the best way to share a file.
-See the next two sections to learn how to share a OneDrive file and a photo from your device.

 ## Share a file from Microsoft Teams

 A remote collaborator on Microsoft Teams (PC, Mac, or mobile) can share a file when they're on a call with a Dynamics 365 Guides user on HoloLens.
 For example, a remote collaborator might want to share a .pdf file of a diagram to help the Dynamics 365 Guides user resolve a problem.
 The remote collaborator can share the following types of files: .jpg, .bmp, .png, .tif/.tiff, .pdf, still gif.